 Cape May is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 3,514 people and five constituent neighborhoods, Cape May is the 372nd largest community in New Jersey.
+With a population of 2,834 people and four constituent neighborhoods, Cape May is the 392nd largest community in New Jersey.

 One of the nice things about Cape May is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Cape May in 2010 was $35,502, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $142,008 for a family of four.
+The per capita income in Cape May in 2018 was $52,786, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $211,144 for a family of four.
 However, Cape May contains both very wealthy and poor people as well.

+Cape May is a very ethnically-diverse city.
 The people who call Cape May home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cape May residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cape May include German, Italian, English, and Polish.
+Cape May also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 23.07% of the city’s residents.
+Important ancestries of people in Cape May include Irish, German, Italian, English, and Polish.

 The most common language spoken in Cape May is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.